spacesinmotion/corebuffer/README.md

-##  What's  the  CoreData?
+##  What's  the  CoreBuffer?
 Is a code generation tool that is highly inspired by [Protocol Buffers](https://developers.google.com/protocol-buffers/) and [FlatBuffers](https://google.github.io/flatbuffers/).
-But as these tools concentrate on fast information transfer, CoreData is designed to automatically generate binary serialization of complex data structures.
+But as these tools concentrate on fast information transfer, CoreBuffer is designed to automatically generate binary serialization of complex data structures.

 ### Features
 * automatic generation of [c++](https://en.wikipedia.org/wiki/C++) code from a simple